dsaplbg/OpenSecuritySMS/README.md

 TO DO
 -----

-- [ ] Displaying of last message in the main activity even if it was send by us
+- [x] Displaying of last message in the main activity even if it was send by us

-French Version :
+- [ ] Adding sending message function and listener to Send Button French Version :

 Le but de cette application est d'envoyer des SMS cryptés avec le système asymétrique RSA.